Electric vehicle benefit in kind in France 2026: calculation, 50% allowance and payroll compliance

 In terms of benefit-in-kind calculation, a new electric vehicle purchased with a bonus will have a lower VAT-inclusive price, which mechanically reduces the standard benefit-in-kind base, in addition to the 50% allowance.

-Two vehicles placed at permanent disposal, one thermal and one electric, both purchased at 40,000 euros including VAT, with fuel or charging costs paid by the company:
+Two vehicles placed at permanent disposal, one thermal and one electric, provided from 1 February 2025, both purchased at 40,000 euros including VAT, with fuel or charging costs paid by the company:

-The annual saving on the social contribution base is 3,300 euros per vehicle, representing a significant reduction in employer and employee social charges over the year.
+The annual saving on the social contribution base reaches 6,200 euros per vehicle here, a significant reduction in employer and employee social charges over the year.
+The exact figures depend on the date of provision, the age of the vehicle and eligibility for the ecological bonus.

 Hayot Expertise insight: payroll software parameters for benefit-in-kind calculations are often configured once at the time of the first vehicle allocation and then left unchanged.
 With electric vehicles, it is essential to review this configuration each year to incorporate regulatory updates and verify that the allowance is applied to the correct base.